wp-plugins/selection-sharer/readme.txt

 === Selection Sharer by Hans van Gent ===
 Contributors: jcvangent
-Tags: medium, Twitter, email, sharing, selection, content, plugin Requires at least: 2.5
+Tags: medium, Twitter, Facebook, email, sharing, selection, content, plugin Requires at least: 2.5
 Tested up to: 4.1
-Stable tag: 0.1
+Stable tag: 0.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Medium like popover menu to share on Twitter or by email any text selected on the page.
+Medium like popover menu to share on Twitter, Facebook or by email any text selected on the page.

 == Description ==